ttsim-dev/ttsim/docs/geps/gep-01.md

 - `arbeitslosengeld_2__eg_id`: Einstandsgemeinschaft, a couple whose members are deemed to be responsible for each other.
 This includes couples that live together and may or may not be married or in a civil union.
-- `demographics__ehe_id`: Ehegemeinschaft, i.e. couples that are married or in a civil union.
+- `familie__ehe_id`: Ehegemeinschaft, i.e. couples that are married or in a civil union.
 - `einkommensteuer__sn_id`: Steuernummer (same for spouses filing taxes jointly, not the same as the Germany-wide Steuer-ID)